-Access to Credit: Borrower Credit Score of 580-640

-Lenders typically require borrowers to have a minimum credit score of around 640 for unsecured loans of any significant value.
+Access to Credit: Borrower Credit Score of 580-640 Lenders typically require borrowers to have a minimum credit score of around 640 for unsecured loans of any Loans Enrolled to Borrowers with <640 Credit Score significant value.
 Through GoGreen Home, lenders are able to approve loans for borrowers with credit scores as low as 580.
+8 Q3 2023 143 All Time